ecsx-framework/ECSx/guides/tutorial/backend_basics.md

 end
 ```

-This module holds four critical pieces of data - the server's tick rate, data initialization, a list of every valid component type, and a list of each game system in the order they are to be run.
-Let's initialize some ship data inside the `setup` block:
+This module holds three critical pieces of data - component setup, a list of every valid component type, and a list of each game system in the order they are to be run.
+Let's create some ship components inside the `setup` block:

 ```elixir
 setup do